 However, for this very same reason beauty copywriting is a breeding ground for creativity; a place where a cleverly positioned adjective or senseless imperative can convince consumers to part with their cash, and the beauty copywriter to stay on the right side of the legal team.

-In this spirit, I’ve outlined the reasons why the following ads from La Mer, La Prairie, Charlotte Tilbury, Dior and Chanel work so well, and why you still might catch me at the beauty counter…
+In this spirit, I’ve looked to beauty copywriting examples from La Mer, La Prairie, Charlotte Tilbury, Dior and Chanel and outlined the reasons they work so well, and why you still might catch me at the beauty counter…

 Here La Mer hints to transformation going beyond your skin, selling the dream of a new you complete with “endless rituals”.
 Days of self-care followed by candle-lit dinners and cosying up with a book, perhaps?
 This oil has it bottled.